-Summary of main results:
+Summary of main results - update 2022

-- A slow, gradual decrease in classical pesticide loads and associated eggshell thinning effects have been identified, although shell thickness is still not back to normal.^{1-5} - Increased burdens of some new contaminants such as brominated flame retardants.^{4,6,7} - Overall, the Peregrines in South Greenland have maintained a high productivity 1981-2021 - 2.9 young/successful pair, or 1.8 young/occupied territory.
-A worrying drop in productivity observed 2014-18 was reversed in 2019.
-The high reproduction on average, so far, is compensating for a high adult (female) turnover of around 25% (1985-2003). - Breeding phenology is gradually shifting towards earlier hatching dates, possibly as a consequence of changing climatic conditions. - The study population raises young on a diet largely consisting of small passerines; the adults sometimes supplement their diet with waterbirds. - Breeding success is negatively influenced by the number of days with extreme weather (rain and cold).8 - Ring recoveries and Geolocator data7 (see below) reveal that the Peregrines migrate to Latin America which is probably the source areas of the classical pesticides, whereas the more specific source areas of the new potentially harmful substances are more uncertain.
+- A slow, gradual reduction in classical pesticide loads and associated eggshell thinning effects have been identified, although shell thickness is still not back to normal.^{1-5} - Increased burdens of some new contaminants such as brominated flame retardants.^{4,6,7} - Overall, the Peregrines in South Greenland have maintained a high productivity 1981-2022 - 1.8 young/occupied territory and 2.9 young/successful pair (brood size).
+A worrying drop in productivity observed 2014-18 was reversed in 2019 while 2021-22 was just above the critical threshold.
+The high reproduction on average, so far, is compensating for a high adult (female) turnover of around 25% (1985-2003). - Breeding phenology is gradually shifting towards earlier hatching dates, possibly as a consequence of changing climatic conditions. - The study population raises young on a diet largely consisting of small passerines, occasionally supplemented by ptarmigan and waterbirds. - Breeding success is negatively influenced by the number of days with extreme weather (rain and cold).8 - Ring recoveries and Geolocator data7 (see below) reveal that the Peregrines migrate to Latin America which is probably the source areas of the classical pesticides, whereas the more specific source areas of the new potentially harmful substances are more uncertain.